-There are a couple of preliminary rules you must satisfy before you can get divorced in Nebraska.
-First, you or your spouse must have resided in Nebraska for at least one full year before filing the divorce papers.
+Nebraska does not have special rules or procedures for uncontested cases.
+However, to get divorced in Nebraska, you or your spouse must have resided in Nebraska for at least one full year before filing for divorce.
 (Neb.
-Rev. Stat. § 42-349.)
+Rev. Stat. § 42-349 (2021).)

 The first step in filing for divorce is knowing where to bring your paperwork.
 You must file your petition for dissolution in the district court of the county in which one or both of the spouses resides.
 (Neb.
 Rev. Stat. § 42-348 (2021).)
 You can find your court by visiting the Nebraska Judicial Branch website.
 The website identifies each judicial district and the names and addresses of the judges who preside in those courthouses.
-Filing in the incorrect court may result in the judge dismissing your case and requiring you to start the process over.
-(Neb.
-Rev. Stat. § 42-348.)
+Filing in the incorrect court might result in the judge dismissing your case and requiring you to start the process over.

 Each packet contains highly detailed instructions that you must follow exactly.
 Take your time and work carefully.
 Type everything on a computer or write or print neatly.
 If you rush through the papers and make mistakes, the court could delay your divorce.

 The next step is for the plaintiff to serve the defendant.
-(Neb.
-Rev. Stat. § 42-355.)
 "Service" is the official means by which you make sure that the other spouse gets a copy of your documents.
-If you and your spouse have already been talking and reached an agreement, it may seem silly to have to serve the documents, but you must do it.
+If you and your spouse have already been talking and reached an agreement, it might seem silly to have to serve the documents, but you must do it.
 (Neb.
-Rev. Stat. §25-517.02.)
+Rev. Stat. § 42-355 (2021).)

 After you complete service, you have to wait 60 days before you can have a final hearing.
 (Neb.
 Rev. Stat. § 42-363 (2021).)
 If you have children, you must complete the required parenting education during this 60-day waiting period.

 Your spouse has 30 days after receiving the paperwork to file an answer to your complaint—the answer should identify what is in dispute (if anything).
 In some cases, you might have to go to a "temporary hearing," where a judge will issue an order that binds everyone until the final order.

-However, the defendant does not have to file an answer.
+The defendant does not have to file an answer.
 Instead, the defendant can just wait it out without submitting anything.
 After a short period, a defendant will be deemed "in default," and the plaintiff can schedule a final hearing, which is a very common way of proceeding with an uncontested divorce.
 However, the defendant spouse must be aware that the judge has the authority to grant whatever the plaintiff is requesting when the defendant fails to appear, so it's important to be on the same page with your spouse and make sure you are satisfied with the outcome the plaintiff spouse is requesting.